Magnesium Oil Benefits & How to Use It

 Can this be used as deodorant?

 Yep!
-I have a separate recipe for a spray deodorant that is basically this recipe anyway.
-Even just this spray on its own works great for me now.
+I have a separate recipe for a spray deodorant that’s basically this recipe anyway.
+Even this spray on its own works great for me now.
+You can also try this magnesium roll-on deodorant with magnesium powder.

-Have you tried magnesium to help reduce stress, improve sleep or for another reason?
+Have you tried magnesium to help reduce stress or improve sleep?
 Ever tried to make your own?
 Share below!

 Homemade magnesium oil is a cost effective way to increase your magnesium levels and can reduce stress, improve sleep and improve health.